and get an offer

 • launching a Smart Shopping Campaign.
 A regular ad campaign on manual settings brought in almost 40% of conversions, at a fairly low cost per conversion.
 For the first few weeks, both the regular and smart campaigns ran in parallel.
 As a result, the Smart Campaign was almost 40 times more effective in terms of cost per conversion.
 Naturally, as the traffic volume increased, the cost per conversion also began to rise, but the Smart Campaign was still more effective;

-• launching Dynamic Search Ads (DSA).
-For e-com projects, this is an ideal tool because it allows you to collect traffic for queries that would fall into the “Few Queries” status in a conventional search advertising campaign.
-In addition, the launch of such a format allows you to save time on setup, which is especially important when there are a large number of SKUs.
+• launch of Dynamic Search Ads (DSA).
+For e-com projects, this is an ideal tool since it allows you to collect traffic for queries that fall into the “Few queries” status in a regular search advertising campaign.
+In addition, launching such a format saves time on configuration, which is especially important when there are a large number of SKUs.

-In addition to additional traffic, this format also reduces the price per click.
+In addition to extra traffic, this format also allows you to reduce the cost per click.

 Data after the first full month of cooperation (August 2019) compared to the same period (August 2018) last year.